 Status and Distribution

-Until early in 2017, Anarsia lineatella was considered to have established itself as a very local resident in parts of southern and south-east England.
-Based on data received so far, all but one of these records, where specimens or good photos have been available for examination, are referable to Anarsia innoxiella, a newly identified species in 2017.
+Until 2017 Anarsia lineatella (sensu lato) was considered to have established itself as a very local resident in parts of southern and south-east England.
+However, following the publication of A. innoxiella as a new species in 2017, checks carried out by County Moth Recorders and others discovered that all but a very few records of supposed adult A. lineatella (where specimens or good photos have been made available for examination) were referable to Anarsia innoxiella.

 Foodplant and Larval Feeding Signs

 Larva have been found on, and bred from a range of imported fruit including Prunus armeniaca (apricot), P. persica (peach), P. persica var. nectarina (nectarine), Prunus sp. (cherries of French origin) and Spondias sp. (spanish plum).
 Perhaps unsurprisingly, in view of the recent discovery that most wild caught A. lineatella in Britain are actually referable to A. innoxiella (which feeds on Acer spp.), the larva of lineatella has not been found in the wild in the British Isles or Channel Islands.

 An additional foodplant in Europe is Prunus dulcis (almond).

 First recorded and bred from a larva found feeding inside an imported peach on 8th August 1957.
 It now seems unlikely that this species has bred in the wild in Britain.

 Larva: frass and fruit damage have been found around the stalk base on imported apricot, nectarine, peach and plum.
 In France the larva has been found in the spring feeding inside a peach flower-bud expelling dry reddish frass through a hole.